hermannhueck/random-number-generator/README.md

 I implement these functional abstractions in a cats-like way just to delete the new abstractions and replace them by the respective import from the Cats library.

+After having implemented a solid function structure
+I develop more combinators by extending or generalizing the existing ones.

 A detailed description of each implementation step can be found in the head comments of the respective source file.